Eyasushewangizaw/SALES_PROJECT/README.md

   a.
 The web app sends the uploaded file to a Google Cloud Storage bucket (raw sales data zone).

 Automated Processing (Cloud Functions):
-  “*” A Cloud Function is triggered when a new file arrives.
+  A Cloud Function is triggered when a new file arrives.
 It:

-    “*” Reads the CSV file from Cloud Storage
+     a.
+Reads the CSV file from Cloud Storage

-    “*” Cleans and validates the data
+     b.
+Cleans and validates the data

-   “*”  Loads it into BigQuery for centralized analytics
+     c.
+Loads it into BigQuery for centralized analytics

-“*” Analytics & Reporting (BigQuery + Looker):
+Analytics & Reporting (BigQuery + Looker):

-  “*” BigQuery stores all cleaned sales data in one dataset.
+  a.
+BigQuery stores all cleaned sales data in one dataset.

-  “*” Looker (or Looker Studio) connects to BigQuery for dashboards and reports showing trends, country performance, and product analytics.
+  b.
+Looker (or Looker Studio) connects to BigQuery for dashboards and reports showing trends, country performance, and product analytics.